-The radiologic technology program does not authorize students to participate in clinical hours during semester breaks and legal holidays when the district campus is closed.
-The only exception to this is spring break.
+The radiologic technology program does not authorize students to participate in clinical hours during semester breaks and school sponsored holidays when the district campus is closed.
+The only exception to this is spring break and Professional Development Activities (PDA) days.
 For further clarification on this, contact the program director.

 Occasionally, students request the opportunity to spend additional hours in their assigned clinical settings to observe procedures that may not be readily available during regular hours.
 This process is designed to permit students to benefit from such clinical experience.
-JRCERT defines normal operating hours between 0500 & 1900-hours Monday - Friday.
+JRCERT states that programs must assure that clinical involvement for students is limited to not more than ten (10) hours per day.
+The SRJC Rad Tech program defines regular daytime hours as 06:00 - 20:00.